iWriteGigs

 C strong positive associations

-D strong negative associations
+D both strong positive associations and strong negative associations

 Question #14